yoshizzle/developers-1/_guides/python-guide.md

 ## Examples

-There are two official exmaple projects using the linode python library, found here:
+There are two official example projects using the linode python library, found here:

-[**Single User Application**]() - an application that allows users to sign up and receive a single linode running your software - a simple reseller prototype.
+[**Single User Application**]() - an application that allows users to sign up and receive a single Linode running your software - a simple reseller prototype.

-[**Multi-User Application**]() - an application that creates a new linode running your software for a user through an "Install on Linode" button.
+[**Multi-User Application**]() - an application that creates a new Linode running your software for a user through an "Install on Linode" button.